 29. Mutual I-Thou relationships expand the world.
 Mutual I-Thou relationships are open to discovery, revision, and surprise.

-30. The psychotherapist is prepared for surprise and to honor new eligibilities and social practices.
+30. The psychotherapist is open to surprise and ready to honor new eligibilities and social practices.

 31. The psychotherapist demonstrates empathy by appropriately engaging in new social practices initiated by the client or co-constructed in the therapeutic encounter.